-Naoto Takano 0 He was formerly an executive officer of Mizuho Corporate Bank, Ltd. (currently Mizuho Bank, Ltd.), a business partner of the Company, but he left the aforementioned firm in March 2005.
-In addition, transactions between the aforementioned firm and the Company in the past three fiscal years accounted for less than 1% of the consolidated net sales (or consolidated ordinary income) of either of the Company or the aforementioned firm and were insignificant at less than \mu10 million.
-He possesses abundant experience and broad-ranging insight as a corporate executive.
-The Company expects him to be capable of properly executing the duties of an Outside Director from the perspective of supervising and serving as a check on Directors' execution of their roles.
-The Company has designated him an independent director since he has no risk of developing a conflict of interest with general shareholders.
-Nobuyuki Iwamoto 0 0 He previously served as Representative Director and Vice President of Daiwa Securities Co., Ltd., a business partner of The Company, but retired from the aforementioned firm in March 2016.
-In addition, transactions between the aforementioned firm and the Company in the past three fiscal years accounted for less than 1% of the consolidated net sales (or consolidated operating revenues) of either the Company or the aforementioned and were insignificant at less than ¥10 million.
+Nobuyuki Iwamoto 0 0 He previously served as Representative Director and Vice President of Daiwa Securities Co., Ltd., a business partner of the Group, but left the aforementioned firm in March 2016.
+In addition, annual transactions between the aforementioned firm and the Group in the past three fiscal years were insignificant, accounting for less than 0.1% of the aforementioned firm's operating revenue.
 He possesses wealth of experience and breadth of insight in corporate management broadly.
 The Company expects him to be capable of properly executing the duties of an Outside Director who is an Audit & Supervisory Committee Member from the perspective of monitoring and auditing Directors' execution of their roles.
 The Company has designated him an independent director since he has no risk of developing a conflict of interest with general shareholders.
 Tadao Toyoshima 0 0 He is a Certified Public Accountant (CPA) and possesses extensive expertise in finance- and accounting-related matters.
 The Company expects him to be capable of properly executing the duties of an Outside Director who is an Audit & Supervisory Committee Member from the perspective of monitoring and auditing Directors' execution of their roles.
 The Company has designated him an independent director since he has no risk of developing a conflict of interest with general shareholders.
 Hajime Shinji 0 0 He possesses a wealth of experience and broad insight as exemplified by his status as a qualified attorney and the government positions he has held in the field of law.
 The Company expects him to be capable of properly executing the duties of an Outside Director who is an Audit & Supervisory Committee Member from the perspective of monitoring and auditing Directors' execution of their roles.
 The Company has designated him an independent director since he has no risk of developing a conflict of interest with general shareholders.